radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-2.md

 Feedback and problems can be reported from the Support Center/Knowledge Base accessible from: https://support.radiantlogic.com

-If you do not have a user ID and password to access the site, please contact: support@radiantlogic.com Collapse
+If you do not have a user ID and password to access the site, please contact: support@radiantlogic.com.